Emmanuel-Odero/Emmanuel-Odero/README.md

-# Jambo 👋
+# Jambo! 👋
-Since I was young I have always been reffered to as <strong>Emmanuel Odero</strong> my naming was done without my consent nor approval, this is what lead me to be a programmer and a gentleman.
+Since I was young am reffered to as <strong>Emmanuel Odero</strong> my naming was done without my consent nor approval, this is what lead me to be a programmer and a gentleman.
 I write my tale through code.
 Hope you find something instresting in this page.

 ## ⚡ Am Kenyan 🇰🇪 so you know am a marathon runner...